jmnorheim/Movi.com/README.md

    - Navigate to the project directory: `cd .\prosjekt-2\`
    - Install dependencies: `npm run setup`

+All following commands should be run from the outer folder (not inside frontend or backend)

 3. **Starting the Project**:

-   These commands should be run from the outer folder:
    - Run server: `npm run server`
    - Run client: `npm run dev`